UK police end forensic search of fire-ravaged Grenfell Tower

 - Auditors: 30M taxpayers will owe more due to low withholding

+Grenfell Tower no longer is a crime scene now that the search for physical evidence is done.

-The police force says it will turn the building over to the government.
+The police force says it will turn the publicly owned building over to the government.
 Survivors and residents will help decide what form of memorial will replace the gutted tower.